ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

 ### Red Hat OpenShift Subscriptions
+{: #roks-subscription}

 Disaster Recovery features supported by Red Hat OpenShift Data Foundation require all of the following prerequisites to successfully implement a disaster recovery solution:

-•	A valid Red Hat OpenShift Data Foundation Advanced entitlement
+-	A valid Red Hat OpenShift Data Foundation Advanced entitlement

-•	A valid Red Hat Advanced Cluster Management for Kubernetes subscription
+-	A valid Red Hat Advanced Cluster Management for Kubernetes subscription

 Any Red Hat OpenShift Data Foundation Cluster containing PVs participating in active replication either as a source or destination requires OpenShift Data Foundation Advanced entitlement.
 This subscription should be active on both source and destination clusters.